DH Debate Club Logo

 Anxiety.
 Photo Twitter.

-But insecurity, fear and anxiety and in general the fear of failure are in fact an important motivator for everyone to work concentrated and purposefully, to check our work one more time, so we are sure that it does not only work in our perceptions but also in the real world.
+But uncertainty, fear and anxiety and in general the fear of failure is in fact an important motivation for everyone to work concentratedly and purposefully, to check our work one more time, so that we are sure that it works - not only in our imaginations, but also in the real world.

-One can say that the fear of failing is the key to success.
+One could say that the fear of failure is the key to success.
+"Only a fool does not fear the sea", as the saying goes.
 A sailor should fear the sea.
-"No loss shall befall us, which could be averted with timely care", as Mærsk McKinney Møller put it.
+"No loss should befall us that could be averted by timely care", as Maersk McKinney Møller put it.

-Fearing that their children will fail in their later adult lives, most parents - especially fathers - will strive to be good parents and do the right thing.
+Fearing that their children will fail in their later adult lives, most parents will strive to be good parents and do the right thing.

-There is something called the Yerkes-Dodson law, which states that a certain level of arousal is necessary to perform optimally, for example at an exam, presentation, competitive event - or in connection with an important management decision under uncertainty.
-However, when anxiety and fear and thus the level of arousal exceed the normal threshold, the result will be a decrease in intellectual performance and judgment.
+There is something called the Yerkes-Dodson Law, which states that a certain level of arousal is necessary to perform optimally, for example, in an exam, presentation, competitive event - or in connection with an important management decision under uncertainty.
+However, if anxiety and fear - and thus the level of arousal - exceed a certain threshold, the result will be a decline in intellectual performance and judgment.

-And, this critical threshold for the extent of fear and anxiety is different for different people, for some it will be lower than for others, or they will be more easily affected by problems than others.
+This critical threshold for the level of fear and anxiety is different for different people, for some it will be lower than for others, and they can be described as anxious.

 Anxiety